dtao/safe_yaml/README.md

 SafeYAML::OPTIONS[:whitelisted_tags] = ["!ruby/object:OpenStruct"]
 ```

+When SafeYAML encounters whitelisted tags in a YAML document, it will default to the deserialization capabilities of the underlying YAML engine (i.e., either Syck or Psych).

-Notably, this feature will *not* allow would-be attackers to embed untrusted types within trusted types:
+**However**, this feature will *not* allow would-be attackers to embed untrusted types within trusted types:

 ```ruby
 yaml = <<-EOYAML